-\paragraph{D2CRealSR.} The existing RealSR datasets generally include x2, x3 and x4 scaling factor only but lack of data for the larger scaling factor.
+Existing RealSR datasets generally include x2, x3 and x4 scaling factor only, but lack of larger scaling factor.
 We collect a new dataset on x8 scaling factor, which called D2CRealSR.
 We construct the LR and HR pairs by zooming the lens of DSLR cameras.
 D2CRealSR consists of 115 image pairs and 15 image pairs are selected randomly for testing set; the rest pairs construct the training set.
 We use SIFT method to register the image pairs iterative: we first register the image pairs roughly and crop the main central area, then we align the brightness of the central area of image pairs and register them once again.
-After that, we crop off the edges of aligned image pairs.
+After, we crop off the edges of aligned image pairs.
 The image size of each pair is 3,456$\times$2,304 after the alignment process.
-We will release our D2CRealSR dataset later.